SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 07 April, 2024
+### 📅 Monday, 08 April, 2024
 ------
 ### Events
 ------
-- National Beer Day: Celebrated on April 7th, commemorating the day in 1933 when the Cullen-Harrison Act went into effect, allowing for the legal sale of beer in the United States for the first time since Prohibition began in 1920.

-Please note that while National Beer Day is an annual event that falls on April 7th, there may be other local or national events, sports games, festivals, or observances that could also occur on this date in
+- **National Empanada Day**: Celebrated on April 8th, this day is an unofficial holiday in the United States where people enjoy the popular Latin American dish, empanadas.

+- **Zoo Lovers Day**: Also on April 8th, this day encourages people to visit and appreciate the animals at their local zoos.

+As of my knowledge cutoff date in early 2023, I can provide these examples, but please note that events may vary year to year.
 ### Positive Qoute
 ------
-"Every day is a fresh start; treat it like a new adventure and embrace the possibilities! 🌅✨💪 #NewBeginnings #EmbraceTheDay"
+"Plant seeds of positivity and watch your garden of happiness bloom! 🌱😊🌸"